Where to live at university: The complete guide

 University halls are accommodation provided by the university itself.
-They come in all shapes and sizes, but typically you'll be living in a flat with your own private room and a shared kitchen/ living room area.
-How many people you're sharing your flat with can vary massively - as a rough guide we'd say anywhere between 4-10 people.
+They come in all shapes and sizes, but typically you'll be living in a flat with your own private room and a shared kitchen/living room area.
+How many people you're sharing your flat with can vary massively – as a rough guide we'd say anywhere between four and 10 people.

-There are a number of factors which will affect how much university halls will cost you:
+There are a number of factors that affect how much university halls will cost you:

 - Whether you choose an en suite room or shared bathroom

-- Whether you choose halls close or far away to the university campus
+- Whether you choose halls near or far away from the university campus

-Because of this, it's difficult to say how much university halls cost – although our latest accommodation survey suggests the average is £145 a week.
-But if you opt for an en suite room in self-catered halls on campus, expect to be paying a whole lot more than if you chose the opposite.
+Because of this, it's difficult to say how much university halls cost – although our National Student Accommodation Survey suggests the average is £592 per month.
+But if you choose an en suite room in self-catered halls on campus, expect to be paying a whole lot more than if you went for the opposite.

 Most universities will guarantee a place in university halls to all first-year students, as long as you both apply for the course and accommodation by the deadlines (but this isn't the case everywhere, so check with your own individual uni).

-You'll normally be allowed to select your preferred halls of residence, but there are no guarantees you'll be given your first choice (especially if it's a popular choice) so try not to get your heart set on anything.
+You'll usually be allowed to select your preferred halls of residence, but there are no guarantees you'll be given your first choice (especially if it's a popular building) so try not to get your heart set on anything.

 Most universities will have options for mixed or single-sex flats, quiet flats or flats based on religious or cultural similarities to help you feel more comfortable if you wish.

-Most unis also have transfer options, which will allow you to switch flats if you really hate where you're living or who you're living with - but this isn't always the case and they often make you stick it out for a few weeks first.
+Most unis also have transfer options, which will allow you to switch flats if you really don't like where you're living or who you're living with – but this isn't always the case and they often make you stick it out for a few weeks first.